janosgyerik/articles/cool-features-of-github/playbook.md

         - TODO: Clone from test repo
         - TODO: Commit to test repo

-0. Stuff you might want to store in gists: `my-random-notes.md`
+0. Stuff you might want to store in gists: see [my-random-notes.md](my-random-notes.md)

 0. Create a dummy user account